victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ## My implementation with Python

-If the imperative stimulus appears at the top part of the screen labeled "Shape", the subject is supposed to report as quickly as possible the shape of the surrounding frame (either a square or diamond).
-If the stimulus appears in the bottom part of the screen labeled "Filling", the subject is supposed to report the number of circles inside the frame (either 2 or 3).
+If the imperative stimulus appears at the top part of the screen labeled "SHAPE", the subject is supposed to report as quickly as possible the shape of the surrounding frame (either a square or diamond).
+If the stimulus appears in the bottom part of the screen labeled "FILLING", the subject is supposed to report the number of circles inside the frame (either 2 or 3).
 All possible trials are illustrated in figure 2.

 ![Figure 2.](readme_figures/trial_responses.png)